gnang/HypermatrixAlgebraPackage/README.md

 [[[a001, a000, a002], [a011, a010, a012], [a021, a020, a022]], [[a101, a100, a102], [a111, a110, a112], [a121, a120, a122]], [[a201, a200, a202], [a211, a210, a212], [a221, a220, a222]]]
 ```

-Transposition can composed to induce arbitrary permutations as illustrated below
+Transposition can composed to perform an arbitrary permutation as illustrated below

 ```python
 sage: A=HM(3,3,3,'a'); A